top of page

 What makes Beryl so alluring?

-Beryl is one of my favourites, I find them mysterious & enchanting.
-This month we will explore the species that gives us such intensely coloured gems like Aquamarine, Emerald, Heliodor.
-Good quality, with or without inclusions that are affectionately called "jardin", this family of gems is sure to please.
+Beryl is one of my favourites; I find them mysterious and enchanting.
+This month, we will explore the species that gives us such intensely coloured gems like Aquamarine, Emerald, and Heliodor.
+Good quality, with or without inclusions that are affectionately called "jardin," this family of gems is sure to please.

-Generously sized gemstones create an alluring piece of jewellery, particularly when offset with colourless Diamonds; an exciting contrast of saturated colour making the loveliest dialogue of light & dark colours that speak volumes & all captured in one glorious jewel.
+Generously sized gemstones create an alluring piece of jewellery, particularly when offset with colourless Diamonds.
+This exciting contrast of saturated colour makes the loveliest dialogue of light and dark colours that speak volumes, all captured in one glorious jewel.

 Emerald, Heliodor, & Aquamarine with Diamond create an alluring jewel